| IMPORTANT On

 Now

-I know the songs like no wise one knows
+I know the songs like no wise one knows And none of the children of men.

 And should these songs, o human child, be un-learnable to you for sheer